alexmiller63/illuminated-bible-project/how-to-read.md

 ### 3. Follow Your Curiosity

 When something catches your attention—or when you are simply curious—read the transliteration.
-It lets you encounter the sound and form of the original word without requiring you to know the original alphabet.
+Transliteration represents the original word in familiar Latin letters.
+It helps you recognize and approach the word without requiring you to know the original alphabet; the IPA in the next step provides the more precise guide to how the word is pronounced.

 ### 4. Read the IPA